 Note: optional feature in CyberLink PowerDirector.
-Check the version table on our web site for detailed versioning information. this feature is currently only available in the subscription version of CyberLink PowerDirector.
+Check the version table on our web site for detailed versioning information.

 Dual Preview

 If you have a secondary display device, such as a monitor, TV, or DV camcorder connected to your computer, click the button and then select Dual Preview to extend your workspace and preview media/video production on secondary displays.